namankk/NamanCustomAlertDialogLibrary/README.md

 |setButtonsHeight(Interger buttonHeight)      |set the all buttons height |
 |setButtonsTextSize(Interger butonTextSize) | set the all buttons text size |
 |setTypeface(Typeface.defaultFromStyle(Typeface.BOLD_ITALIC))  | set the font style of whole dialog |
+| .setButtonsBackgroundImage(R.drawable.button_background) | make sure you use this after adding the button